nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 =================
 LibreOffice-Inx-for-VS2010-VS2012-dev-env
 =================
 Build was on a fresh, new machine.

-There were issues with MSBuild on a machine that had several dev environments already installed on it.
-A strategy of correcting those issues by reinstalling NET, SDK and Visual Studio takes hours and my sequence didn't work.
+Otherwise, there were issues with MSBuild on a machine that had several dev environments already installed on it.
+A strategy of correcting those issues  by reinstalling NET,  SDK and Visual Studio took hours/days and my sequence didn't work.
 I was also using Windows 8.
 I also had issues with Norton AntiVirus which would quarantine files from this build ... without flagging them as a virus, but a threat...?

-So uninstall, reinstall.
-I finally just bought a new machine O/S Windows 7 Pro, 64 bit
+So instead of uninstall, reinstall.
+I bought a new machine with O/S Windows 7 Pro, 64 bit

 =========
 STEP A - setup cygwin64